 Procrastination is common — there’s no need to hide the fact that, sometimes, we just need to get something done at the last minute.
 If the perfect moment for a proposal has suddenly come up, you’re probably beginning to sweat, wondering how you’re going to buy the ring and plan the big moment in a short amount of time.

-If you’re looking to buy an engagement ring on a timeline and a budget, here are Shane Co.
-VP of Merchandise Alicia Davis’ top three tips for doing it well enough to hear that “Yes!”
+If you’re looking to buy an engagement ring on a timeline and a budget, here are Shane Co.’s top three tips for doing it well enough to hear that “Yes!”

 1. Consider a solitaire ring

-“If you want to surprise your fiancée with a proposal,” Davis says, “a solitaire ring is a great option.
+“If you want to surprise your fiancée with a proposal,” Shane Co. experts say, “a solitaire ring is a great option.
 She can always trade it in and select her own setting with you later.
 Plus, if you’re working on a tight deadline, buying the less expensive solitaire setting first is a great way to make time for you to save up for a more expensive setting, if that’s what she wants.”

 2. Look at preset rings